-The latter regime is "history dependent" in the sense that Woodford (2005) deems necessary for optimal policy.
+^{34.} The latter regime is "history dependent" in the sense that Woodford (2005) deems necessary for optimal policy.

-&lt;sup>34 The description and analysis of date- and state-contingent commitments draws heavily on Feroli et al (2017).
+^{35.} The description and analysis of date- and state-contingent commitments draws heavily on Feroli and others (2017).

-&lt;sup>35 Using a cross-country dataset, Ehrmann et al (2019) find that date-contingent promises with a short horizon (less than or equal to 1.5 years) actually increase the responsiveness to news and are not effective in reducing forecaster disagreements.
+^{36.} By using a cross-country dataset, Ehrmann and others (2019) find that datecontingent promises with a short horizon (less than or equal to 1.5 years) actually increase the responsiveness to news and are not effective in reducing forecaster disagreements.